cygnus8929/Selectr-wiki1/Dynamically-Load-Options.md

 }
 ```

-You call the function whenever required, or when Selectr has loaded:
+You can then call the function whenever required, for example, when Selectr has loaded:
 ```javascript
 // Listen for the init event and load the data selector.on("selectr.init", function() {